 3. Split Holidays

 Split holidays are also an option.
 If you live close to your ex, you can split the day in half, with the child spending part of the day with you and the rest with your ex.

 4. Celebrate Twice

 If modifying the parenting plan is not an option, consider celebrating holidays twice.
 Your child can celebrate Christmas with your ex, and then come to your house and celebrate again.

 Letting your ex disregard the custody agreement altogether is not an option.
 However, it's wise to be flexible during the holiday season.
 Emotions tend to run high, and if you get into a huge fight with your ex, your child will remember during subsequent holidays.

 Call Our Pasadena Child Custody Attorneys Today!

 The holidays are a special time for families.
 Make sure you have enough time with your child by creating an effective parenting agreement.
 Our Pasadena child custody attorneys have invaluable experience helping families with their legal matters.
-The Law Offices of Donald P. Schweitzer have helped divorced parents create custody agreements for more than 25 years.
+The Schweitzer Law Partners have helped divorced parents create custody agreements for more than 25 years.

 Contact us at (626) 788-5225 today to find out how we can help you settle your custody issues.